-An alternative way of achieving address blocking resistance is to treat proxies as temporary and disposable, rather than permanent and valuable.
-This is the idea underlying flash proxy [83] and Snowflake [174].
-(Snowflake is the topic of Chapter 7.)
-Even proxy distribution strategies that take churn into account have in mind proxies that last on the order of at least days.
+Another way of achieving address blocking resistance is to treat proxies as temporary and disposable, rather than permanent and valuable.
+This is the idea underlying flash proxy [85] and Snowflake (Chapter 7).
+Most proxy distribution strategies are designed around proxies lasting at least on the order days.
 In contrast, disposable proxies may last only minutes or hours.
 Setting up a Tor bridge or even something lighter-weight like a SOCKS proxy still requires installing some software on a server somewhere.
 Flash proxy and Snowflake proxies have a low set-up and tear-down cost: you can run one just by visiting a web page.
-These designs do not to need a sophisticated proxy distribution strategy as long as the rate of proxy creation is kept higher than the censor's rate of discovery.
+These designs do not need a sophisticated proxy distribution strategy as long as the rate of proxy creation is kept higher than the censor's rate of discovery.